 4.1.
-Context of SWI governance models
+Context of SWI Governance Models

-The primary driver of SWI would be the globalization of trade and related supply chains.
-The increased flow of goods across borders and improved levels of communications create greater pressures on economies to be competitive and facilitate trade.
+increased flow of goods across borders and improved levels of communications create greater pressures on economies to be competitive and facilitate trade.
 Furthermore, there are increasing incentives for greater cross-border cooperation and enhancement of regional integration initiatives in order to reap benefits from economies of scale and access to markets.